 He shrugged ever so slightly, the ghost of a smile crossing his lips.
 "I guess I thought it would be better to drive you."

 Standing a few feet behind him, she waited as he made the arrangements, gazing up at the time table and map above her.
 Despite her reluctance to leave Tsuruga, she was glad they were heading back.
 She wanted the afternoon to continue but she also knew the end was inevitable, and the trip back to Tokyo would take at least four hours.
 She didn't know when exactly Naru was leaving for England—only that it was the following day—but she felt a pang of guilt every time she thought how he had abandoned all responsibility to take her on this trip.
-The revelation created a twist in her stomach and a wrench in her heart, so she tried not to think of it.
+The revelation created a twist in her stomach and a heaviness in her heart, so she tried not to think of it.

 "Shall we?"
 Naru asked as he held out the ticket for her to take, raising an eyebrow as she tore her gaze from the map.